GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 :::primary
 **Note**
-Genesys Cloud workforce management propagates only approved time-off requests.
+Time-off requests are only propagated if they are approved by Genesys Cloud workforce management.
 :::

 If agents cannot exceed certain balance thresholds in the HRIS, and the flag to override the threshold is set to false, this flow should check that threshold as well.
 In this case, it may need to invoke a separate data action.